anssilaitila/shared-files/README.txt

-=== Shared Files – Advanced File Sharing & Download Manager with Frontend Uploads & Lead Generation ===
+=== Shared Files – Premium Download Manager & Secure File Sharing with Frontend File Upload ===
 Contributors: anssilaitila, freemius
-Tags: download manager, file sharing, file upload, download monitor, file manager Requires at least: 5.4.0
+Tags: download manager, file sharing, file upload, document management, file manager Requires at least: 5.4.0
-Tested up to: 6.5
+Tested up to: 6.6
 Stable tag: 1.7.25
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Your personal WordPress-based Dropbox!
-Upload, manage, and share files effortlessly.
-A download manager feat.
-FTP uploads, lead management and more.
+Manage files and documents outside the media library.
+Upload, track, share and download files effortlessly.

 == Description ==

 == The best file sharing plugin on the market ==

-In search of a file and document management plugin?
-Don't go too far, you're in the right place!

-The Shared Files plugin is a file download manager that can help you easily and quickly manage and list downloaded files on your WordPress website.
-All you need to do is to add the files using file manager.
+Shared Files is a powerful WordPress plugin that allows you to securely share and manage files and documents directly from your WordPress site.

+With features like user permissions, file upload, and download tracking, it's the perfect solution for businesses, educational institutions, and anyone needing to share files easily and securely.

+Install Shared Files today and enhance your WordPress site's file management capabilities.

 You can also optionally collect new leads by asking for contact info before showing the files.

 *Get the Shared Files plugin and stay neatly organized and managed with your documents and files.*

 Shared Files provides an interface for uploading and managing a large group of documents and files easily with numerous layout options and shortcodes for inserting downloadable files anywhere on the website.

 * Controlled and isolated files from the media library, making it simple to list shared files on the WordPress website
-* Front-end uploader or file management functionality to upload files
+* Frontend uploader or file management functionality to upload files
 * View supported files in the browser, including photos, movies, and other types of files (including lightbox view)
 * Search functionality to easily and quickly find uploaded documents

-== Features in the FREE version of Shared Files ==
+== Shared Files – a free download manager for WordPress ==

 * Top 50 most popular files
 * Collect leads by asking for contact info before showing the file(s)